 Planning a large professional event takes a little more than just adding a few more bottles to your liquor store run.
-Thinking through a few essentials details upfront will ensure that your party goes smoothly and your guests leave thoroughly impressed.
+Planning an event is hard work—even for the most seasoned event planners.
+Thinking through a few essential details upfront will ensure that your party goes smoothly and your upcoming event guests leave thoroughly impressed.

 The Venue Report